-MTLDP is an educational program for SMHS faculty who teach medical and or health science students, residents, and fellows individually, in small groups, or in classroom settings.
+MTLDP is an educational program for SMHS faculty who teach medical and/or health science students, residents, and fellows individually, in small groups, in classroom settings and online.

 Focused exclusively on faculty development, the Program’s tri-fold purposes are to:

 - Enhance teaching skills